zulip/zulip/help/export-your-organization.md

 URL, asking for a full export without member consent.

-You'll also need to email us evidence that you have authority to read members' private messages.
+You'll also need to email us evidence that you have authority to read members' direct messages.
 Typically, this will be because the zulip.com URL is administered by a corporation, and you are an official representative of that corporation.
 By requesting and approving this export, you will also assume full legal responsibility that the appropriate employment